Mozilla VPN Review 2024: Is It Worth Your Money?

 Is Mozilla VPN the best VPN?

 Frankly, no — ExpressVPN is the best VPN in my opinion.
-ExpressVPN is simply a lot faster and has servers in more than 3 times as many countries (105 to Mozilla’s 40).
+ExpressVPN is simply a lot faster and has servers in almost 3 times as many countries (105 to Mozilla’s 40).
 It’s also much better for streaming since Mozilla VPN only really works with Netflix, while ExpressVPN is compatible with 100+ streaming services.

 That said, Mozilla VPN is still a quality VPN that offers good security features.
 It’s pretty affordable and it comes with a risk-free 30-day money-back guarantee.